What should I consider when deciding whether or not a move is feasible?

 Generally the entire process of moving or raising the home and building the new foundation is completed in one month or less.
-Weather conditions, our schedule, and the masonry contractor's schedule must be taken into consideration however
+However weather conditions, our schedule, and your contractor's schedule must be taken into consideration

-How much does it cost to raise or move a house?
+How much does it cost to raise or move a building?

-There is no set price that covers all houses.
-Every house is unique in size, shape, and weight.
+There is no set price that covers all buildings.
+Every one is unique in size, shape, and weight.
 We must also take into consideration the following:

 Can fireplaces, porches, and additions be saved?